THS Logo Text Black

 Remember: a bit of itching today, a fantastic tattoo to flaunt tomorrow!

 While we’ve covered the science of what’s happening inside, the exterior—your aftercare routine—is equally consequential.
-As you’ve realized, every one of your tattoo healing stages demands your attention and care.
-Your responsibility to appropriately cleanse, moisturize, and protect your new tattoo ensures that your body’s process goes unhindered.
-We have recommendations for this part of the process and encourage you to read our tattoo aftercare instructions
+To protect your artwork, it’s your responsibility to appropriately cleanse, moisturize, and protect your new tattoo.

 After the buzzing of the tattoo machine has come to an end, here’s what happens to your skin: